Establishing and operating transparent

 Internal Control Systems

-Also, to cultivate a healthy internal controls environment at Toyoda Gosei and its subsidiaries, all Group companies share its management philosophy.
+Regarding group management, to cultivate a healthy internal controls environment at Toyoda Gosei and its subsidiaries, all Group companies share its management philosophy.
 The Toyoda Gosei Group Charter for Business Ethics, a shared guideline for compliance, has also been instituted and expanded to subsidiaries.
 While respecting the independence of subsidiary management, we receive regular business reports from subsidiaries and set up systems to confirm the propriety and legality of subsidiaries’ businesses through advance approval reports.
 We also send non-executive directors and Audit & Supervisory Board members to key subsidiaries in a system to monitor and act as a check on their business execution.

 ■Corporate Governance System